-Lessig's framework has helped to address the common of the streets in Bekasi City in relation to advertisements that are erected on the edge or around them.
-The framework can expose the other issues beyond personal freedom of the publicness of public space across the physical, code and content layers.

-In physical layer, the physical conditions has problems of aesthetic, safety, comfort qualities.
-In the code layer, the local regulations of Bekasi City do not regulate tightly physical design of the advertisement, but prioritize more on pursuing the maximum possible revenue from advertisements.
-In content layer, the outdoor advertisements give meanings to image city nothing but commercial.
+Lessig's framework has helped to address the common of the street spaces in relation to advertisements being in them.
+Through each of the layers of that model this study can expose the whole issues of the presence of advertisement in public space of a street or road in Bekasi City.
+The results show the common of the street space is disturbed by the presence of advertisement.
+The physical conditions has problems of aesthetic, safety, comfort qualities.
+The local regulations of Bekasi City do not regulate tightly physical design of the advertisement, but prioritize more on pursuing the maximum possible revenue from advertisements.
+The meaning or image of this research area are nothing but commercial.

-The framework proves a conceptual and operational means for analysing how advertisements reduce the right of street passers to safe, comfortable, meaningful public spaces.